arusher999/Semester-Project---Advanced-Topics-in-CS/README.md

 Timeline: We will follow tutorials and guides as time permits.
 We will not spend much time outside of following these guides so our timeline is dependent on our ability to execute them.
 Below is a list of the checkpoints for progress.

+VISION: we envision a interactive game that will immerse the player into a polluted world / environment and is set to help it out.
+For example, you load into the world and a distressed animal explains that their habitat is being destroyed by pollution.
+The player would then go around the map we created picking up and throwing out trash.
+We will implement more game like mechanics to make this more enjoyable and immersive as well. for example, a timer that increases when trash in thrown away (if timer runs out before all trash is thrown away you lose).

 __________________________________________________________________________________________________________________________________________________________________________

 Part 01 - VR Setup and Hand Presence ✅